Position: Outreach Associate

 In 2018, GiveWell tracked $140 million in donations to our recommended charities as a direct result of our research.
 Our research has received accolades from Peter Singer (who featured it in his manifesto on giving, The Life You Can Save), Nicholas Kristof (who featured it in Half The Sky), and media including the New York Times, Wall Street Journal, USA Today, CNN and NPR, and many others .

-We have thirty-seven full- and part-time employees and are located in Oakland.
+We have thirty-eight full- and part-time employees and are located in Oakland.

 GiveWell accommodates flexible and remote working.
 We support and encourage flexible working, including flexible hours, regular work-from-home days, part-time work patterns, and periodic remote-work stints.
 The majority of our staff, including senior management, work flexibly in one way or another.
 Our preference is for staff to work from Oakland, but working remotely (including internationally) is also possible.